KaiAragaki/qp/README.md

 #> 5 names        unknown               0.451         15      0
 ```

-Or make plots to assess quality:
+Or make a plot to assess quality:

 ``` r
 qp_plot_standards(out)